sandeepkavadi/stock-astic-portfolio/README.md

     - **Stochastic Oscillator Strategy:** Buy/sell signals based on %K and %D line crossovers and overbought/oversold levels.

 ### 4. Portfolio Management
-- **Schwab API Integration:** Connects to the Schwab Developer API to fetch real-time portfolio positions.
+- **Schwab API Integration:** Connects to the Schwab Developer API to fetch real-time portfolio positions and transaction history from all linked accounts.
 - **Portfolio Overview:** Displays current stock holdings and calculates the total market value of the portfolio.

 ### 5. Interactive Dashboard (Built with Dash and Plotly)